Made available with the permission of the World Future Society, Bethesda, MD

 Our institutions of learning will undergo a similar transformation.
 Today we endeavor to teach children to be what they are not.
 That is, we prevent them from reaching higher into the existential hierarchy by preventing them from acting out the levels of existence on which they are actually living.
 Education in a G-T society would encourage all individuals to express their values as fully as possible, thus freeing the natural growth process from artificial constraints.
 There would be no poverty and wealth in such a society, but this circumstance would not result from altruism or political conviction, but rather from G-T man's conviction that equal access to a high-quality life is essential for everyone.
 Though he recognizes that all men are not equal, inequality in the necessities of life is to him an unnatural travesty on all life.
 The G-T individual who had more than enough would not take pity on the poor nor would he envy a person who had more, but he would simply be very uncomfortable until both had a necessary amount.

 But let us not be misled at this point.
 This theory says the future can never be completely predicted because it allows only for the prediction of the general and not the particular.
 I could no more predict specific features than a pre-radium chemist could have predicted from the atomic table of elements, that radium would be radioactive.
-According to my studies, it would be exceedingly presumptuous of the human race at this primitive state of its development, approaching only the first step of the second ladder of existence, to imagine that the future could be predicted in precise detail.
+According to my studies, it would be exceedingly presumptuous of the human race at this primitive stage of its development, approaching only the first step of the second ladder of existence, to imagine that the future could be predicted in precise detail.
 I say this because my studies indicate that something unique and unpredictable, something beyond the general form of the next system, has always emerged to characterize each new level.

 From the standpoint of values, the future will be a reversal of the present.
 Technologically, the future will be a quantitative extension, but values and beliefs will represent a reversal, though in a higher order form.
 We appear to be headed for a higher order reversal of those values and beliefs we have held most dear and in our institutional ways of living.
 A few things we might expect when man's life is ordered by G-T thinking are: